-Many factors affect the accuracy of data produced in a survey.
-For example, respondents may have made errors in interpreting questions, answers may have been incorrectly entered on the questionnaires, and errors may have been introduced during the data capture or tabulation process.
-Every effort was made to reduce the occurrence of such errors in the survey.
+A number of factors can affect the accuracy of data produced in a survey.
+For example, respondents may make errors in interpreting questions, answers may be incorrectly entered on the questionnaires, and errors may be introduced during the data capture or tabulation process.
+Every effort is made to reduce the occurrence of such errors in the survey.

 Upon receipt, questionnaires were scanned using an imaging system that captured the data for transfer into a database.
-Captured data were first checked using an automated edit-check program (BLAISE) immediately after capture.
-This first procedure verifies that all mandatory cells have been filled in, that certain values lie within acceptable ranges, that questionnaire flow patterns have been respected, and that totals equal the sum of their components.
-Collection officers evaluate the edit failures and concentrate follow-up efforts accordingly.
+Captured data were first checked using an automated edit-check program (BLAISE).
+This program verified that all mandatory cells were filled in, certain values fell within acceptable ranges, questionnaire flow patterns were respected and totals equalled the sum of their components.
+Collection officers evaluated the edit failures and concentrated follow-up efforts accordingly.
 Follow-up for non-response and for data validation was conducted by telephone or fax.

-Further data checking is performed by subject matter officers who compare historical data with returned data to determine if differences between survey cycles are reasonable.
-If not, collection officers are asked to confirm with respondents their responses.
-Subject matter officers also research companies (annual reports, web sites, etc.) in an effort to verify information submitted by respondents.
+Further data checking was performed by subject matter officers who compared historical data with returned data to determine if differences between survey cycles were reasonable.
+If not, collection officers were asked to confirm with respondents their responses.
+Subject matter officers also researched companies (using annual reports, web sites, etc.) in an effort to verify information submitted by respondents.

-The response values for sampled units were multiplied by a sampling weight in order to estimate for the entire population.
-The sampling weight was calculated using a number of factors, including the probability of the unit being selected in the sample.
-Finally, the weights were adjusted to account for the uncovered portion and for respondents who could not be contacted or that refused to respond.
+The response values for sampled units were multiplied by a sampling weight in order to provide an estimate for the entire population.
+The sampling weight was calculated using a certain number of factors, such as the probability for a unit to be selected in the sample, and adjustment of the units that could not be contacted or that refused to respond.
 The manufacturing industry also underwent an adjustment to account for the non-covered population.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

 Processing errors may occur at various stages of processing such as data entry, editing and tabulation.
 All efforts were undertaken to minimize non-sampling errors through extensive edits, quality control steps and data analysis, but some of these errors are outside the control of Statistics Canada.

-Non-response error results when respondents' refuse to answer, are unable to respond or are too late in reporting.
-Total non-response, i.e. when all questions from the survey are left unanswered, is dealt with by adjusting the weights assigned to the responding records, such that one responding record might also represent other non-responding units with similar characteristics (i.e. size, province, industry).
-Missing data items are imputed for partial non-responses (i.e. when only some questions are left unanswered).
+Non-response error results when respondents refuse to answer, are unable to respond or are too late in reporting.
+Total non-response, i.e., when all questions from the survey are left unanswered, was dealt with by adjusting the weights assigned to the responding records, such that one responding record might also represent other non-responding units with similar characteristics (i.e., size, province, industry).
+Missing data items were imputed for partial non-responses (i.e., when only some questions are left unanswered).

 - Date modified: